haohuixing/InfoTop/README.md

 - Edit all the things in `.env` to whatever you have for yourself
 - **DO NOT** publish your `.env` online, it probably has some sensitive information!

+## Run the database init file  to set up ur database

 ## Plan features:

 - Make website and dashboard so users can select what they want to be notified of in their report